MCT-master/mct-master.github.io/_posts/2019-04-18-brexisonification.md

 Inspired by the controversy and charade that was, and is Brexit.
 This project is an attempt to make sense of the data that came from the UK’s National European referendum - by translating it into sound.
 Named “Brexsonification”, our aims were to try and portray a new outlook on the data from the results, whilst keeping to the tongue in cheek style both social and regular media have often to come to cover the issue.

 ## Inspiration & Other works
 When looking for other sonifications on the subject of Brexit we found very little, [one piece](https://soundcloud.com/anti-system-records/sets/brexification-the-sonification-of-brexit) that was heavily artistic, and not directly communicating the brexit data.
 So we found inspirations from other places.
-The Sonification & Sound Design lecture series we attended and the MCT blog especially helped explain us understand the concept of sonification, in particular the [Thomas Hermanns lecture](https://mct-master.github.io/sonification/2019/04/05/Thomas-Hermann.html?fbclid=IwAR3gSKAiNAwhCmsh0wnQerg6WShf448gXcXwM-0TIWAL9YhGu9LcSrOTqm8)
+The Sonification & Sound Design lecture series we attended and the MCT blog especially helped explain us understand the concept of sonification, in particular the [Thomas Hermanns lecture](https://mct-master.github.io/sonification/2019/04/05/Thomas-Hermann.html?fbclid=IwAR3gSKAiNAwhCmsh0wnQerg6WShf448gXcXwM-0TIWAL9YhGu9LcSrOTqm8).
 Aside from this, one tutorial helped inspire our Max patch.
 It also helped us troubleshoot as we worked with the prototype.
-It was the only tutorial using similar technologies to ours.
+It was the only tutorial using similar technologies to ours:
 <iframe width="642" height="361" src="https://www.youtube.com/embed/3UP-Fs6b9_k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ## The Data
 The [dataset](https://www.kaggle.com/electoralcommission/brexit-results/version/1) that we used is a publicly available archive of statistics on the EU referendum, providing some of the voter and region information data from the results.